| | A

 premise.

-they are untrustworthy and they will most assuredly act in a way you can
+to a self fulfilling prophecy.
+Treat people as if they are untrustworthy and they will most assuredly act in a way you can

 justifiably assume or interpret as untrustworthy.
 There are 4 primary